CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 | Day of the week | thurs, Thursday      | (relative)         |
 | Relative date   | today, tmr, next fri | (relative)          |
 <h5 align="left">Table 1: Examples of Accepted Date Format</h5>
-> * Table 1 above assumes date inputs in the UK format

 #### 3.2.2.
 Accepted Time Format
 Time should be in the 24-hour clock format `i.e 1830`, or the 12-hour clock format with `AM` or `PM` (case-insensitive) `i.e 6:30 PM`.<br>